 - Provide cards to nursing homes for staff to give to the patients on their birthday and special events

 - Provide blankets for those children who are autistic

 - Provide paintings and drawings on certain messages to be used in the community for benefits, auctions, etc…

-In CY 12, approximately 234,000 lbs of produce plus tons of individual produce such as pumpkins, squash, etc… was delivered to shelters, food banks, senior citizen homes, etc… across the state of Missouri.
-This produce was grown in our restorative justice gardens inside the institutions.
+In CY 14, nearly 180 tons of produce was delivered to shelters, schools, food banks, senior citizen homes, etc... across the state of Missouri.
+This produce was grown in the restorative justice gardens.